 Honors classes have an intimate, seminar-style feel, allowing for close student-professor interactions and mentoring—an important benefit when you need letters of recommendation for jobs and graduate school.

 Honors College faculty are known for their teaching excellence and passion for working with students.
-In fact, six Honors professors have won Westminster’s Gore Excellence in Teaching award, the college’s top recognition for faculty.
+In fact, 7 Honors professors have won Westminster’s Gore Excellence in Teaching Award, the college’s top recognition for faculty.

 Enhanced Support, Advising, and Mentoring

 As a first-year Honors student, you’ll receive specialized advising from trained advisors, meet weekly with your cohort during the fall semester, and attend an early, supplemental day of orientation to help ease the transition to college life.
 You’ll also be grouped with peer mentors—upper-class Honors students with extensive experience in the program—who can help guide you through your first year of college.